Molnify Reference

 Try It Download

-By having data validation turned on for an input cell and assigning a list of values, Molnify will show a group of buttons - one for each value in the list.
-If the list is long, Molnify will present a dropdown instead.
+By having data validation enabled for an input cell and assigning a list of values, Molnify will show a group of buttons - one for each value in the list.
+If the list contains more than 5 options, Molnify will present a dropdown list instead.

 Example: